jumar98/Ruby/toy_app/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

-* Ruby version

-* System dependencies

-* Configuration

-* Database creation
+This is a small APP to do microposts using scaffolding with RoR

+Things that I learned here:

+* Basic use to scaffolding

+* Deploy app in heroku

-* Database initialization
+* Database initialization and migrate

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...